When we told people that we planned on renting out our RV on Outdoorsy, people had STRONG opinions.

 For privacy, let’s say the guy who rented our RV is named Luke.
 Luke booked our RV for November 23-27th (four nights) for himself and his small family.
 They planned to drive our rig from Austin to the local Renaissance fair.
 Heath called him up a few days before the reservation to tell Luke to meet us in the Cabela’s parking lot.
 (Since we weren’t sure what Luke’s RV driving experience would be, we wanted to meet somewhere that allowed him to test drive the rig easily).

 Before we met with Luke, we cleared the RV out of all of our personal belongings.
-We left behind dishes, basic cooking supplies, our books, towels, pillows & blankets, and everything in our understorage that we didn’t want to unpack.
+We left behind dishes, basic cooking supplies, our books, towels, pillows & blankets, and everything in our bays that we didn’t want to unpack (that does include lawn chairs and a grill).
 Mostly we wanted to leave behind all the basics that you would find in a hotel and anything they would need to cook in the RV.

 However, when we moved back into the RV a couple days ago, I realized I did forget one thing in the drawers… a bikini.
 Sigh.
 It could’ve been worse.